 Books about girls are not just for girls.

-Our boys (actually…girls and non-binary kids, too) must learn that femmes have a right to take up space and are worth listening to, even when they’re not acting ‘like boys.’
+Our boys (actually…girls and non-binary kids, too) must learn that all genders have a right to take up space and are worth listening to, even when they’re not acting ‘like boys.’
 They need to learn that the things that matter to girls matter.

 This same concept goes for all targeted identities – even modern stories teach kids to believe in a weird system of gender, race, and the roles we’re ‘naturally’ supposed to take.
 It’s up to us as parents and educators to expose and discuss these myths and stereotypes.